Digital 3D: Television

 When the unexpected 3D box office success of Avatar — combined with a record twenty 3D films released in 2009 — produced a presumption among TV manufacturers of heavy consumer demand for 3D television, research and development increased accordingly.

 Samsung launched the first 3D TV in February 2010, with the release — via selected retailers — of a 3D starter kit that comprised a Samsung branded 3D-capable High Definition player and television, with two pairs of its 3D glasses, an exclusive 3D edition of Monsters vs. Aliens, along with a discount on the purchase of three other 3D movies.
 In June 2010, Panasonic announced Coraline and Ice Age: Dawn of the Dinosaurs as bonus 3D titles with the purchase of any of its 3D TVs.
 On June 22, 2010, Cloudy with a Chance of Meatballs became the first 3D title to be released without any requirement to buy any new electronic hardware, while a free Blu-ray of this Sony title would be included in any of its 3D entertainment packages.

 Specifications for 3D included the HDMI 1.4a standards.
 Some 3D TVs produced simulated 3D effects from standard 2D input, but its effectiveness is limited in the matter of depth.

-Each of the TV manufacturers would design its own 3D glasses in accord with its own 3D television technology.
+Each of the TV manufacturers would design its own 3D glasses in accordance with its own 3D television technology.
 Although the only option available in 2010 was active shutter technology, TV manufacturers (notably LG and Vizio) in mid to late 2011 would offer passive circular polarized glasses, while Sony announced a 3D technology ostensibly requiring no 3D glasses at all.
-In 2015 Samsung unveiled an 8K display with glasses-free 3D — then the largest and highest resolution 3D TV of all.
+In 2015, Samsung unveiled an 8K HDR display with glasses-free 3D — then the largest and highest resolution 3D TV of all.